-Entity In scope/out of scope 1 For-profit private and for-profit public sector entities preparing special purpose financial statements Not in scope 2 Not-for-profit private sector entities Charities registered with the Australian Charities and Not-for-profits Commission (ACNC) - that have annual revenue of \$250,000 or more (ie medium and large charities), preparing special purpose financial statements and required to comply with the ACNC reporting requirements for such financial statements In scope, must comply with AASB 1054 - that have annual revenue of less than \$250,000 (ie small charities) Not in scope - that have annual revenue of \$250,000 or more, preparing special purpose financial statements and not required to comply with the ACNC reporting requirements for such financial statements Not in scope Not-for-profit entities not registered with ACNC lodging special purpose financial statements with the Australian Securities and Investments Commission (ASIC) under the Corporations Act 2001 (eg companies limited by guarantee) In scope, must comply with AASB 1054 - required by Federal or State/Territory legislation to prepare financial statements in accordance with Australian Accounting Standards or accounting standards (eg incorporated associations, co-operatives and charitable fundraising organisations), that are preparing special purpose financial statements and not specifically required to comply with AASB 1054 Not in scope 3 Other not-for-profit entities, including not-for-profit public sector entities, entities not specified above and entities not required to comply with AASB 1054 by legislation or otherwise Not in scope
+Entity In scope/out of scope 1 For-profit private and for-profit public sector entities preparing special purpose financial statements Not in scope 2 Not-for-profit private sector entities Charities registered with the Australian Charities and Not-for-profits Commission (ACNC) - that have annual revenue of \$250,000 or more (ie medium and large charities), preparing special purpose financial statements and required to comply with the ACNC reporting requirements for such financial statements In scope, must comply with AASB 1054 - that have annual revenue of less than \$250,000 (ie small charities) Not in scope - that have annual revenue of \$250,000 or more, preparing special purpose financial statements and not required to comply with the ACNC reporting requirements for such financial statements Not in scope Not-for-profit entities not registered with ACNC - lodging special purpose financial statements with the Australian Securities and Investments Commission (ASIC) under the Corporations Act 2001 (eg companies limited by guarantee) In scope, must comply with AASB 1054 - required by Federal or State/Territory legislation to prepare financial statements in accordance with Australian Accounting Standards or accounting standards (eg incorporated associations, co-operatives and charitable fundraising organisations), that are preparing special purpose financial statements and not specifically required to comply with AASB 1054 Not in scope 3 Other not-for-profit entities, including not-for-profit public sector entities, entities not specified above and entities not required to comply with AASB 1054 by legislation or otherwise Not in scope

-- IG3 The following flowchart summarises some of the key decisions in determining how to apply the disclosure requirements in paragraph 9A of this Standard in relation to special purpose financial statements. - IG4 In disclosing the information required by paragraph 9A of this Standard, entities are not expected to provide quantitative information, or reconciliations, where accounting policies do not comply with all the recognition and measurement requirements in Australian Accounting Standards.
+- IG3 The following flowchart summarises some of the key decisions in determining how to apply the disclosure requirements in paragraph 9A of this Standard in relation to special purpose financial statements. - In disclosing the information required by paragraph 9A of this Standard, entities are not expected to provide quantitative information, or reconciliations, where accounting policies do not comply with all the recognition and measurement requirements in Australian Accounting Standards (except for requirements set out in AASB 10 Consolidated Financial statements or AASB 128 Investments in Associates and Joint Ventures).